devopshq/teamcity/docs-sphinx/tc_models/mrs.rst

     merge request.time_stats()

-On recent versions of Gitlab the time stats are also returned as a merge request object attribute::
+On recent versions of TeamCity the time stats are also returned as a merge request object attribute::

     mr = project.mergerequests.get(id)